CleverComponents/Google-Apis/README.md

 This method shows how to compose a simple email message, send, and delete this message from your Gmail inbox folder.
 The used email message represents a small test-plain message.

-For more complex emails, you can use the TclMailMessage component.
-All you need is to use the TclMailMessage.MessageSource.Text property to get the raw message content and supply to the TMessage class.
+For more complex messages (with HTML, images, and attachments), you can use the TclMailMessage component.
+All you need is to use the TclMailMessage.MessageSource.Text property to get the raw message content, encode to the base64url format, and supply to the TMessage class.

-Also the repository includes an example of using Gmail to send mail from your Delphi app.
-Just try it and see how it works:
+Also this repository includes an example of using Gmail to send mail from your Delphi app.
+Just try the example and see how it works:
 https://github.com/CleverComponents/Google-Apis/tree/main/examples/gmail/SendMail

-All tests utilize our test Google App project, which is not validated at this time.
+All tests utilize our test Google App project's credentials to authorize at Google.
+This project is not validated at this time.
 You will need to specify your own project's client ID and Secret within the GetService function (is also declared in GoogleApis.Gmail.Tests.pas).

-When running the DUnit test project, the program automatically opens the Google Login form, authenticates, and performs the messages, labels, drafts, and other tests using the connected Gmail account.
+When running tests, the program automatically opens Google Login form, authorizes, and performs the messages, labels, drafts, and other tests using the connected Gmail account.

 How to use:
 1. Please clone the [GitHub/CleverComponents/Google-Apis](https://github.com/CleverComponents/Google-Apis) repository.